 In the month of March, there aren’t many options of a cold place in South India.
 I compared Munnar (5600 ft), Ooty (7340 ft), Chikmagalur(6300 ft), Coorg (3800 ft) and a few other hill-stations weather-wise.
 Since, Ooty is the highest from sea level (7340 feet), it had lower temperature.
 The average temperature was 15 Degree C for March.
 Hence we decided to go to Ootacmund, a.k.a.
 Ooty.
 When we were there, it was mostly cloudy, we got even more lucky. 🙂

-You must read this About Ooty section of my post, this will have useful information for those who are planning to go there.
+You must read this About Ooty section of my post (at the bottom), this will have useful information for those who are planning to go there.

 In this post, I’ll cover

 - How to reach

 - Places to visit in and around ooty

 Coimbatore is the nearest Airport to Ooty.
 It’s about 90km from Ooty.
 I was starting from Hyderabad, so the fastest way to reach was via flights.
 I booked the flight 5 days before the journey, so it was a bit expensive (₹4000/- one side per head), but if you book about a month in advance you can get it in less than ₹ 2000/-.
 I took the 10:20 AM Indigo flight.
 Flight duration was 1 hr 20 minutes.
 Once you reach Coimbatore, you can take a cab to Ooty.
 You can pre-book it or get one from taxi stand.
 The standard charges are ~2000₹ for a medium size car like Etios Liva.
 I paid ₹1900/-

 If you are starting from Bangalore, you can take overnight sleeper/semi-sleeper buses, since it is closer to Ooty. (www.redbus.in)